acannellos/TrivialGPT/README.md

 # TrivialGPT

-a trivial game made with Unity, C#, and questions generated from Chat GPT
+a trivial game made with Unity, C#, and questions generated from ChatGPT

 <br>